telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

         }
     </script>

-## Inset Mobile ListView
+## Display

+### Inset ListViews

-In iOS, the mobile ListView appearance can be changed to **inset**, to achieve an effect similar to iOS grouped table views, where the list items are padded from the container, and have rounded corners.
+In iOS, the mobile ListView appearance can be changed to `inset`, to achieve an effect similar to the iOS grouped table views, where the list items are padded from the container, and have rounded corners.
 To do so, set the `style` data attribute to `inset`.

+> **Important**
+>
-**Note:** This setting will not affect the appearance of the mobile ListView on Android/Blackberry devices.
+> This setting does not affect the appearance of the mobile ListView on Android/Blackberry devices.

-### Create inset mobile ListView
+The example below demonstrates how to create an inset mobile ListView.

+###### Example

     <ul data-role="listview" data-style="inset">
       <li>Foo</li>
       <li>Bar</li>
     </ul>

-## Grouped mobile ListView
+### Grouped ListViews

 The mobile ListView can display items in groups, with optional headers.
-This can be achieved by nesting unordered lists in items, and setting the widget's element `type` data attribute to `group`.
+This can be achieved by nesting unordered lists in items, and setting the widget's element `type` data-attribute to `group`.

-### Create grouped mobile ListView
+The example below demonstrates how to create a grouped Hybrid UI ListView.

+###### Example

     <ul data-role="listview" data-type="group">
         <li>